Dr4ks/HTB_Writeups/README.md

 # Description
 This repository is created to store Writeups of [Hackthebox](https://app.hackthebox.com/machines) machines.
-You can see writeups from below [Content Table](#content)
+You can see my writeups from below [Content Table](#content)

 ## Content